OpenTok encryption lets you create OpenTok archives where the data is never at rest in an unencrypted state.

 Important: The OpenTok encryption feature is available as an add-on feature.
 Contact us to enable this feature for your OpenTok project keys.

-The encrypted archiving feature of the OpenTok Platform lets you to create archives where the data is never at rest in an unencrypted state.
+The encrypted archiving feature of the OpenTok Platform lets you create archives where the data is never at rest in an unencrypted state.

 First, create a public and private RSA key pair to use with your OpenTok archives.
 Using an OpenTok REST API call, you share the public key certificate with Vonage.
 (In the same REST call, you send details on the Amazon S3 or Microsoft Azure upload target to use for your archives.
 The encrypted archiving feature requires you to set an upload target.)
 You save the private key locally for your private use only.